SgtPooki/Tingle/DEVELOPMENT.md

   - Dev/API Doc
     - I may be mainly only documenting my POJOs, but it could apply to any class I've started to make.
     - Format:
-      - Name
+      - Name - Description
         - opts (As expected.
-This seems to be a convention and useful method in loosely-typed and still somewhat simplistic JavaScript transforming argument to parameter passing helpfullu.)
+This seems to be a convention and useful method in loosely-typed and still somewhat simplistic JavaScript transforming argument to parameter passing helpfully.)
           - <objectOptionName>: [Type] - Description
         - Events: (Usually what the class publishes)
-          - <eventName>: (<argument>...)
+          - <eventName>: (<argument>...) - Description
         - Methods: (The ones in the public API for the class others can access that are not prefixed with an underscore.)
-          - <name>(<Argument>...):
+          - <name>(<Argument>...): - Description
+        - Config
+          - <name>: [Type] - Description
   - Main Function Definition
     - `this._setDebugNames();`
     - `<superClass>.call(this, opts);`